 Today’s best business leaders understand the vital importance of creating a positive team culture that supports excellence, risk-taking and fair play.
-Yet what if you end up with in an environment where the opposite is true?
+Yet what if you end up in an environment where the opposite is true?
 For the modern HR leader, what are the signs that a team has turned toxic – and how might you step in and help to find a cure?

 Caution: Saboteurs ahead